nio-blocks/PID/README.md

 Output
 ---------
-value : Calculated control from the PID controller.
+value : Float, Calculated control output from the PID controller.